Steven Hatfill: Assertions by Rosenberg

 As soon as it became known, in October 2001, that the Ames strain of anthrax had been used in the attacks, Barbara Hatch Rosenberg and others began suggesting that the mailings might be the work of a "rogue CIA agent" and they provided the name of the "most likely" person to the FBI.
 On November 21, 2001, Rosenberg made similar statements to the Biological and Toxic Weapons convention in Geneva.
-In December 2001, she published "A Compilation of Evidence and Comments on the Source of the Mailed Anthrax" via the web site of the Federation of American Scientists (FAS) suggesting the attacks were "perpetrated with the unwitting assistance of a sophisticated government program".
+In December 2001, she published "A Compilation of Evidence and Comments on the Source of the Mailed Anthrax" via the website of the Federation of American Scientists (FAS) suggesting the attacks were "perpetrated with the unwitting assistance of a sophisticated government program".

 Rosenberg discussed the case with reporters from the New York Times.
-On January 4, 2002, Nicholas Kristof of the New York Times published a column titled "Profile of a Killer" stating "I think I know who sent out the anthrax last fall."
+On January 4, 2002, Nicholas Kristof of the New York Times published a column titled "Profile of a Killer" stating, "I think I know who sent out the anthrax last fall."
 For months, Rosenberg gave speeches and stated her beliefs to many reporters from around the world.
-She posted "Analysis of the Anthrax Attacks" to the FAS web site on January 17, 2002.
+She posted "Analysis of the Anthrax Attacks" to the FAS website on January 17, 2002.
 On February 5, 2002, she published an article called "Is the FBI Dragging Its Feet?"
-At the time, the FBI denied reports that investigators had identified a chief suspect, saying "There is no prime suspect in this case at this time."
+At the time, the FBI denied reports that investigators had identified a chief suspect, saying, "There is no prime suspect in this case at this time."
 The Washington Post reported that "FBI officials over the last week have flatly discounted Dr. Rosenberg's claims."

 On June 13, 2002, Rosenberg posted "The Anthrax Case: What the FBI Knows" to the FAS site.
-Five days later, Rosenberg presented her theories to senate staffers working for Senators Daschle and Leahy.
+Five days later, Rosenberg presented her theories to Senate staffers working for Senators Daschle and Leahy.
 On June 25, the FBI publicly searched Hatfill's apartment, turning him into a household name.
 "The FBI also pointed out that Hatfill had agreed to the search and is not considered a suspect."
-Both The American Prospect and Salon.com reported that "Hatfill is not a suspect in the anthrax case, the FBI says."
-On August 3, 2002, Rosenberg told the media that the FBI asked her if "a team of government scientists could be trying to frame Steven J. Hatfill."
+The American Prospect reported in June 2002: "Hatfill is not a suspect in the anthrax case, the FBI says."
+On August 3, 2002, Rosenberg told the media that the FBI had asked her if "a team of government scientists could be trying to frame Steven J. Hatfill."